ultradns/postman/README.md

 - **Subaccounts**: APIs exclusive to accounts that contain child accounts.
 If you don't have access to this feature, they'll produce an error.

 - **Records**: APIs for adding/updating/deleting RRsets for a zone.
 These APIs use RRset DTO definitions and pre-request/post-request scripts for managing environment variables and POST body content.

 ## Bypassing Automated Authentication

 To manually provide your Bearer token, go to the "Authorization" tab of the collection and modify the value.
 This would be necessary, as an example, to use a token produced by the subaccount authorization endpoint.
 Remember to revert it to the `{{accessToken}}` variable after you're done.

-## Collaboration
+## Contributing

-This collection isn't meant to be definitive but is designed to be easily extensible.
-Contributions to expand the collection and implement more endpoints are welcomed and encouraged.
-The goal is for this collection to evolve as a collaborative tool.
+We welcome contributions to expand the collection and implement more endpoints.
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute to this project.

 ## License